Ed94/gencpp/Readme.md

 All three have the same parameters with exception to remove which only has SymbolInfo and Policy:

 * SymbolInfo:
   * File      : The file the symbol resides in.
 Leave null to indicate to search all files.
+Leave null to indicated all-file search.
   * Marker    : #define symbol that indicates a location or following signature is valid to manipulate.
-Leave null to indicate that the signature should only be used.
+Leave null to indicate the signature should only be used.
   * Signature : Use a Code symbol to find a valid location to manipulate, can be further filtered with the marker.
-Leave null to indicate that the marker should only be used.
+Leave null to indicate the marker should only be used.

 * Policy : Additional policy info for completing the request (empty for now)
 * Code   : Code to inject if adding, or replace existing code with.